Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/SingletonBehaviour/README.md

-# SingletonBehaviour class for easy use of the singleton pattern in unity
+# SingletonBehaviour for easy use of the singleton pattern in Unity

 provides singleton functionality using inheritance to provide the monobehaviour tools like coroutines